hoppybunny/just-ship-it/README.md

 > Note: v0.2.34 was the final version using RSC implementation before migrating to AI SDK UI.

 For more information about choosing between AI SDK UI and RSC, see the [official documentation](https://sdk.vercel.ai/docs/getting-started/navigating-the-library#when-to-use-ai-sdk-rsc).

-## 📦 Open Source vs Cloud Offering

-Morphic is open source software available under the Apache-2.0 license.

-To maintain sustainable development and provide cloud-ready features, we offer a hosted version of Morphic alongside our open-source offering.
-The cloud solution makes Morphic accessible to non-technical users and provides additional features while keeping the core functionality open and available for developers.

-For our cloud service, visit [morphic.sh](https://morphic.sh).

-## 👥 Contributing

-We welcome contributions to Morphic!
-Whether it's bug reports, feature requests, or pull requests, all contributions are appreciated.

-Please see our [Contributing Guide](CONTRIBUTING.md) for details on:

-- How to submit issues
-- How to submit pull requests
-- Commit message conventions
-- Development setup